jlivet123/hero-mind-manual/heromind_manual.md

 ### Task Module: From Fear to Action

-The Task module transforms abstract intentions into concrete commitments by forcing one crucial decision: when will you actually do this?
-Every task gets a specific day, making procrastination impossible.
+**The Morning Task Review: Your Daily Reset**

+Most people wake up overwhelmed, reactive, scattered.
+Their task lists are graveyards of good intentions buried in "someday" thinking.
+HeroMind forces a different approach.

+Every morning, you perform a simple ritual that transforms fear into action:

+1. **Review today and the next few days** - See what's coming in your trended view
+2. **Star your 2-3 MIGs** (Most Important Goals) for today—these rise to the top
+3. **Review overdue tasks** - Decide: do today, reschedule, or delete
+4. **Timebox your MIGs on your calendar** (optional but powerful)
+5. **Execute with focus**

+This daily practice is how you go from paralyzed to purposeful.
+When you consciously choose what matters most every single morning, procrastination has nowhere to hide.
+Throughout your day, new tasks arrive—you immediately assign them to a specific day.
+Tasks you don't complete roll forward automatically.
+Nothing gets lost in hidden lists.

 **The Philosophy: Every Task Gets a Day**

-Traditional to-do apps let tasks live indefinitely in abstract lists.
-HeroMind forces a crucial decision: **When will you actually do this?** This simple shift transforms vague intentions into concrete commitments.
+Traditional to-do apps let tasks drift indefinitely in abstract lists.
+HeroMind forces one crucial decision: **When will you actually do this?**

-When every task has a specific day, procrastination has nowhere to hide.
+Every task gets assigned to a specific day.
+When every task has a date, procrastination has nowhere to hide.
 "Someday" thinking transforms into "today" action.

-**The Trended Day View: Your Visual Planning Command Center**

-HeroMind's signature task interface shows each day side by side in a horizontal timeline, with two columns per day—#Work and #Personal.
-This trended view lets you see your entire week at a glance, making it effortless to balance commitments across both domains and plan with clarity.

-Above each day, simply click the plus icon to add tasks directly to that specific date.
-This frictionless capture ensures that when inspiration or obligations strike, you immediately assign them to a day rather than letting them pile up in abstract "someday" lists.
-An intuitive drag and drop interface allows you to easily move tasks to future days.
+**Key Features**

+- **Trended Daily View** - See multiple days side-by-side with #Work and #Personal columns
+- **Automatic Rollover** - Incomplete tasks move forward automatically, forcing conscious decisions
+- **Task Inbox** - Rapid capture space for processing into specific days
+- **Projects with Sections** - Organize complex initiatives with logical groupings
+- **Tasks Assigned to Others** - Delegate and track team member responsibilities
+- **Quest Integration** - Quest tasks from your Massive Action Plan appear alongside daily commitments
+- **Routine Integration** - Daily routines appear in your task view, reminding you that tasks AND habits create transformation

 **Intelligent Task Organization**

 Within each day, tasks automatically organize into a powerful prioritization system:

-1. **Starred Tasks** (Top Priority) - Tasks you've starred rise to the top, ensuring your Most Important Tasks (MIGs) are always visible.
-Star the 2-3 tasks you MUST complete today.
+1. **Starred Tasks** (Top Priority) - Your MIGs rise to the top, always visible

-2. **Overdue Tasks** (Needs Attention) - Tasks from previous days that rolled forward appear here, making it impossible to ignore what still needs completion.
+2. **Overdue Tasks** (Needs Attention) - Rolled-forward tasks you must address

-3. **Today's Tasks** (Active Work) - All tasks assigned to this day appear here, ready for execution.
+3. **Today's Tasks** (Active Work) - Everything assigned to this day

-4. **Daily Routines** (Foundation) - Your routines appear at the bottom as the last grouping, showing completion status and providing quick access to mark them done.
-This integration reminds you that tasks AND routines together create transformation.
+4. **Daily Routines** (Foundation) - Routine completion status integrated into your view

-This grouping system ensures you always know what matters most, what's fallen behind, and what needs your attention today—all in one clean, scannable view.
+This grouping ensures you always know what matters most, what's fallen behind, and what needs your attention today—all in one clean, scannable view.

-**Task Inbox: Flexible Capture**

-While we strongly recommend assigning tasks to specific days using the trended view, HeroMind also provides a Task Inbox for rapid capture when you're not ready to commit to a date.
-The inbox serves as a holding space—but the power comes from regularly processing it and giving each task a day.
-Tasks with days get done.
-Tasks in the inbox drift.

-**Quest Integration: Tasks as Transformation Tools**

-Tasks aren't just items to check off—they're integral to your Quests.
-When you activate a Quest, you create Quest-specific tasks as part of your Massive Action Plan.
-These tasks appear in your daily view alongside your regular commitments, ensuring Quest progress happens through daily action, not sporadic bursts.

-A Quest might generate tasks like "Research personal trainers," "Buy meal prep containers," or "Schedule baseline health checkup"—each assigned to specific days, each moving your transformation forward systematically.

-**Projects with Sections: Structured Complexity**

-For larger initiatives that require organized sub-tasks, HeroMind supports full project management with sections.
-Break down complex projects into logical groupings:

-*Example: "Website Redesign" Project*
-- **Section: Research & Planning** - Competitive analysis, user interviews, wireframe sketches
-- **Section: Design** - Homepage mockup, interior pages, mobile responsive design
-- **Section: Development** - Frontend build, backend integration, testing
-- **Section: Launch** - Final QA, content migration, go-live

-Each section contains its own tasks, all with assigned dates, all integrated into your daily trended view.
-Projects provide structure without sacrificing the core philosophy: every task still gets a day.

-**Team Management & Delegation: Tasks Assigned to Others**

-Leadership and collaboration require delegating effectively.
-HeroMind lets you enter your Team members, then assign delegated tasks to specific individuals.
-These tasks move to a dedicated "Tasks Assigned to Others" view, where you can track:

-- What you've delegated to whom
-- Due dates for delegated work
-- Status of team member responsibilities
-- Follow-up reminders

-This keeps your personal task views clean while ensuring nothing delegated falls through the cracks.
-You maintain visibility without clutter, and your team members' responsibilities are clearly defined.

-**Working with #Work and #Personal**

-HeroMind's dual-column system recognizes a fundamental truth: you are one integrated person with both professional and personal dimensions.
-The #Work and #Personal separation ensures neither domain crowds out the other.

-- **#Work Column**: Professional projects, career development, business relationships, strategic initiatives, client deliverables, team management

-- **#Personal Column**: Health routines, relationship nurturing, learning pursuits, creative projects, spiritual practices, family commitments, personal growth

-- **Integration Points**: Morning routines that energize both domains, evening reviews that celebrate progress in both areas, values-based decision making that honors your whole life

-Throughout your day, you can see both columns side by side, making intentional choices about where to invest your energy.
-Some days tilt toward work intensity.
-Some days prioritize personal transformation.
-Most days require balanced attention to both.
-The trended day view makes this balance visible and manageable.

-**The Daily Practice: From Chaos to Clarity**

-Your morning task planning ritual:
-1. Review your trended day view - see today and the next several days
-2. Star your 2-3 MIGs (Most Important Goals) for today—these rise to the top
-3. Review overdue tasks - decide: do today, reschedule, or delete
-4. Confirm today's tasks are realistic given your energy and available time
-5. Glance ahead at upcoming days - are they balanced?
-Any scheduling conflicts?

-Throughout the day, check off tasks as you complete them.
-Feel the micro-celebration of progress.
-Watch overdue tasks shrink.
-See starred MIGs get done.
-Notice routines accumulating votes for your identity transformation.
+**The Evening Review: Celebrate and Prepare**

-Your evening review:
+Your evening task review:

 - Celebrate completed tasks - every checkmark is a win
 - Review what didn't get done - reschedule with honesty (was it truly important?)
 - Process Task Inbox items - give each one a specific day or delete
-- Prep tomorrow's starred MIGs so you wake up with clarity
+- Prep tomorrow's MIGs so you wake up with clarity

 **Automatic Rollover: Nothing Falls Through the Cracks**